 The origins of the Christmas sweater have been traced to Iceland and Scandinavia during the 19th century, although not in the gaudy form that we have come to know and love.
 According to cultural historian Benjamin Wild, hand-knitted sweaters characterised by contrasting bands of geometric patterns were worn within fishing communities, supposedly to differentiate the wearer from other neighbouring groups.
 The expansion of the knitwear beyond its parochial beginnings was due to its association with skiing, an up-and-coming seasonal pastime that expanded in the early 1900s.
 As the sport disseminated across Northern Europe, it attracted celebrities like Gary Cooper and Ingrid Bergman to take to the slopes, donning the colourful knitwear as they did.
 And just like that, a star was born; the knitted jumper had become a shining symbol of Hollywood glamour.

-Over the years, the Christmas jumper has become interwoven with the uplifting spirit of the festive period.
-Along with log-burning fires, mulled wine and Hallmark movies, the jumper is an irreplaceable source of comfort and happiness.
-The recent decrease in sales figures is a direct result of national lockdown restrictions which have affected the entire non-food retail industry, and not a repudiation of Yuletide spirit or its associated customs.
+Over the years, the Christmas jumper has been interwoven with the uplifting spirit of the festive period.
+Along with log-burning fires, mulled wine and Hallmark movies, the jumper is an irreplaceable source of joy.
+Retailers can rest assured that the recent decrease in sales is a direct result of lockdown restrictions and not a repudiation of seasonal spirit or its associated customs.
 Conversely, such merriment is of even greater importance during these difficult times.
-Subject to health regulations, it remains hopeful that Christmas jumpers will be supplying the much-needed jubilation for the next holiday season - and will be just as ugly as ever.
+It remains hopeful that Christmas jumpers will be supplying the much-needed jubilation for the next holiday season - and will be just as ugly as ever.